 The Xàtiva castle has a long history and you notice that when you walk the grounds.
-You pass all kind of buildings, former living areas, a chapel, a burial chamber, a prison, high walls with canons, towers, turrets….
+You pass all kinds of buildings, former living areas, a chapel, a burial chamber, a prison, high walls with cannons, towers, turrets….
 Although mostly built in a European – that is gothic – style, you can still notice some Islamic influences, especially in the castle’s gardens.

 Famous guests of Xàtiva castle

 One of the most famous families that lived in the castle of Xàtiva was the Borja family.
 One of its members was Rodrigo de Borja, better known as Rodrigo de Borgia or Pope Alexander VI.

 - This famous “Rodrigo” lived more than 500 years ago.
 Another, still living descendant is the also famous – well, at least for us – Rodrigo Borja Cevallos (1935-).
 Former president of Ecuador between 1988 & 1992.

 Besides this notorious family, there are still a lot of ghost stories hanging around the castle.
 The famous Castilian knight El Cid fought around its walls in the 11th century.

 And another legendary, but unfortunate guest was the Count James II (Jaime) of Urgel, who disputed the crown of Aragon with his famous brother Ferdinand.
 That is, thé Ferdinand who married Queen Isabella.
 Jaime was not only imprisoned for many years in the castle, but died there and still lies buried in the upper part of the castle.